How to become a painter and decorator

 Burton says one of their major expenditures is “vehicles, but the main expense is going to be labour, so have a viable cashflow to make sure that labour is going to be paid, especially on shorter jobs, have enough so that you’re not going to run short.”

 It’s worth investing in a reliable van with plenty of storage space in the back for all your equipment.
 There are many options, and which one you choose will depend on your business needs – just make sure you get full insurance.
-Our vans for business section is an excellent resource for advice, reviews and regulation information.

 You may also find it helpful to take a get a phone specifically to use for your business – you can look at our rundown of your options for business mobile phone plans.